Starlink (STARL) Price Reaches $0.0000 on Top Exchanges

-Starlink (STARL) traded down 2.4% against the US dollar during the 24-hour period ending at 9:00 AM E.T. on March 15th.
-One Starlink coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Over the last week, Starlink has traded down 0.6% against the US dollar.
-Starlink has a total market cap of $136.35 million and $5.74 million worth of Starlink was traded on exchanges in the last day.
+Starlink (STARL) traded 3.1% higher against the U.S. dollar during the one day period ending at 23:00 PM ET on March 19th.
+Over the last week, Starlink has traded up 6.1% against the U.S. dollar.
+One Starlink coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Starlink has a market capitalization of $151.10 million and approximately $5.96 million worth of Starlink was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.